tyano/fract/README.md

 #### components

-'components' is a object of the keys of fraction-id and the values of updating info.
+**'components'** is a object of the keys of fraction-id and the values of updating info.

-fraction-id must be matched with the 'data-fraction-id' attribute of any elements in HTML.
+**fraction-id** must be matched with the 'data-fraction-id' attribute of any elements in HTML.
 If matched elements are found, updating process of the fraction-id will be started.
 No elements found, no process will be started for the fraction-id.

-update-info is a object with keys of 'method', 'preAction', 'fractions' and 'postAction'.
+**update-info** is a object with keys of 'method', 'preAction', 'fractions' and 'postAction'.
 It is already described about 'preAction' and 'postAction'.

-'method' is the way to update a element.
+**'method'** is the way to update a element.
 It is optional and the default is 'replace'.

-'replace': A matched elements will be replaced by the HTML in 'fractions'. the 'fractions' must be only one item.
+**'replace'**: A matched elements will be replaced by the HTML in 'fractions'. the 'fractions' must be only one item.
 If the 'fractions' is a vector and holds more than one item, An error will occur at client side and never be updated.

-'prepend': All items in 'fractions' vector will be prepended before the element matched with fraction-id.
+**'prepend'**: All items in 'fractions' vector will be prepended before the element matched with fraction-id.
 The first item will be prepended before the element, second will be prepended before the first.

-'append': All items in 'fractions' vector will be appended after the element matched with fraction-id.
+**'append'**: All items in 'fractions' vector will be appended after the element matched with fraction-id.
 The first item will be appended after the element, second will be appended after the first.

 'preaction', 'postAction' and 'method' all are optional.
 If all of them don't exits and only 'fractions' key exists, you can remove the object for a fraction-id and directly write a fraction vector.